Herbarium: Collections management

 Most herbaria utilize a standard system of organizing their specimens into herbarium cases.
 Specimen sheets are stacked in groups by the species to which they belong and placed into a large lightweight folder that is labelled on the bottom edge.
 Groups of species folders are then placed together into larger, heavier folders by genus.
 The genus folders are then sorted by taxonomic family according to the standard system selected for use by the herbarium and placed into pigeonholes in herbarium cabinets.

 Locating a specimen filed in the herbarium requires knowing the nomenclature and classification used by the herbarium.
 It also requires familiarity with possible name changes that have occurred since the specimen was collected, since the specimen may be filed under an older name.

-Modern herbaria often maintain electronic databases of their collections.
-Many herbaria have initiatives to digitize specimens to produce a virtual herbarium.
-These records and images are made publicly accessible via the Internet when possible.

 Uses

 Herbarium collections can have great significance and value to science, and have many uses.

 Herbaria have long been essential for the study of plant taxonomy, the study of geographic distributions, and the stabilizing of nomenclature.
-Linnaeus's herbarium, which contains over 4,000 types, now belongs to the Linnean Society in England.
+Most of Carl Linnaeus's collections are housed at the Linnaean Herbarium, which contains over 4,000 types and now belongs to the Linnean Society in England.
 Modern scientists continue to develop novel, non-traditional uses for herbarium specimens that extend beyond what the original collectors could have anticipated.

 Specimens housed in herbaria may be used to catalogue or identify the flora of an area.
 A large collection from a single area is used in writing a field guide or manual to aid in the identification of plants that grow there.
 With more specimens available, the author or the guide will better understand the variability of form in the plants and the natural distribution over which the plants grow.

 Herbaria also preserve a historical record of change in vegetation over time.
 In some cases, plants become extinct in one area or may become extinct altogether.
 In such cases, specimens preserved in a herbarium can represent the only record of the plant's original distribution.
 Environmental scientists make use of such data to track changes in climate and human impact.

-Herbaria have also proven very useful as source of plant DNA for use in taxonomy and molecular systematics.
+Herbaria have also proven very useful as source of plant DNA for use in taxonomic and molecular systematic studies, and those regarding monitoring genetic diversity of plants over time, particularly in light of climate change.
 Even ancient fungaria represent a source for DNA-barcoding of ancient samples.

 Many kinds of scientists and naturalists use herbaria to preserve voucher specimens; representative samples of plants used in a particular study to demonstrate precisely the source of their data, or to enable confirmation of identification at a future date.

 They may also be a repository of viable seeds for rare species.

 Institutional herbaria

 Many universities, museums, and botanical gardens maintain herbaria.
+Each is assigned an alphabetic code in the Index Herbariorum, between one and eight letters long.

 The largest herbaria in the world, in approximate order of decreasing size, are: